batuhanzorbeyzengin/AI-Powered-Load-Balancer/README.md

 # AI-Powered Load Balancer

+> **BETA NOTICE**: This project is currently in BETA stage.
+Testing is ongoing and the system may not be fully stable.
+Use with caution in production environments.

 ## Overview

 This project implements an advanced, AI-powered load balancer system that uses machine learning techniques to optimize request routing, predict traffic patterns, and adapt to changing server conditions in real-time.
 It's designed to handle complex scenarios and provide intelligent load balancing for high-traffic applications.